microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDeviceRegisteredOwner.md

 ## Description

-the `Remove-EntraDeviceRegisteredOwner` cmdlet removes the registered owner of a device in Microsoft Entra ID.
+The `Remove-EntraDeviceRegisteredOwner` cmdlet removes the registered owner of a device in Microsoft Entra ID.

 ## Examples